 It takes time and a lot of thinking when adoption is your last option for becoming a family, but I hear time and again that it is the best decision you can make.

-At Diagrama, we focus first and always on those children around the UK who are not able to live with their birth families and who sometimes struggle to find a new family.
-My job is to find families for the children who most need a loving, stable and permanent home.
-It often surprises me that there are so many wonderful people who want to make a difference to the lives of children that might not otherwise have the opportunity to experience family life.
+Diagrama focuses first and always on those children around the UK who are not able to live with their birth families and who sometimes struggle to find a new family.
+The agency finds families for the children who most need a loving, stable and permanent home.

 Becoming a family can be exciting, nerve-wracking and intense

 The journey to becoming a family is exciting, nerve-wracking and intense.
-I support people right through the stage one process and run all of the adoption preparation training.
+Diagrama social workers support people right through the stage one process and with all of the adoption preparation training.

 7 steps to becoming an adopter

-1. Get in touch with our adoption team at Diagrama and we will send you an information pack
+1. Get in touch with the adoption team at Diagrama and we will send you an information pack

 2. Come to one of our information meetings.
 We usually have one of our adoptive parents come along to talk about what adoption has been like for them.
 Always better from the horse’s mouth!

 3. Talk to us about your circumstances and options.
-We are not an agency that approves everybody to become adopters and will be honest with you if we do not think we can place a child with you.
+Diagrama is not an agency that approves everybody to become adopters and will be honest with you if we do not think we can place a child with you.

 4. If you meet the basic criteria, I will come and meet with you at home to talk in more depth.
 Following that meeting we will decide whether or not to offer you a registration of interest.
 There is no obligation in this home visit.
 It is so important to make sure you feel Diagrama is the right agency for you.
 (You cannot legally apply to adopt with more than one agency.)